Technigo/project-express-api/README.md

     This API has the following routes:
     - /: Returns documentation of the API using express-list-endpoints.[Express List Endpoints](https://www.npmjs.com/package/express-list-endpoints).
     - /elves/all - Get all elves
-    - /elves/:id: - Get a specific elf by ID
+    - /elves/top-twelves - Get top TwElves using .slice()
-    - /elves/titles - Get all unique elf titles
+    - /elves/:id: - Get a specific elf by ID using .find()
-    - /elves/titles/:title: - Get elves by title
+    - /elves/titles/:title: - Get elves by title using .filter()
     - /test - Test endpoint
   2. A minimum of one endpoint to return a **collection** of results (array of elements).
     - elves/all: Returns a collection of elves.
-    - /elves/titles: Returns all unique elf titles.
+    - /elves/top-twelves - Get top TwElves.
-    - /elves/title/:title: Returns elves by their title using a path parameter.
+    - /elves/titles/:title: Returns elves by their title.
   3. A minimum of one endpoint to return a **single** result (single element).
     - /elves/:id: Returns a single elf by ID.
   4. Your API should be RESTful.
-    - Routes (elves) are defined with endpoints such as /elves/:id, and /elves/title/:title.
+    - Routes (elves) are defined with endpoints such as /elves/:id, and /elves/titles/:title.
     - HTTP methods are used (GET).
     - Responses are structured in JSON format.
   5. You should follow the guidelines on how to write clean code.